justsaumit/opencv-face-recognition-rpi4/README.md

 ## TDL

+- [x]  Port code from laptop to Raspberry Pi
+- [x]  Rewrite code using PiCamera2 Library
 - [x]  Make folder if it doesn't exist.
+- [ ]  Integrate Flask for WebUI.
+- [ ]  MJPEG Stream using Flask
-- [ ]  Set up WiFi client and access point.
+- [ ]  Set up RPi as a WiFi client and access point.
 - [ ]  Install hostapd - WiFi driver (Ubuntu packs in Raspi?)
-- [ ]  Integrate Flask for WebUI.
-- [ ]  Address the limitations of Flask.
 - [ ]  Implement login authentication for admin and guest.
 - [ ]  View, add, and remove users from the database.
 - [ ]  Improve LBPH.